sparkflows/sparkflows-docs/docs/tutorials/analytics/housing-analysis.rst

 Housing-Analysis
 =================

-This workflow reads in multiple file available in specific directory, It then filter it to aggregate number of bedrooms with specific prices and then prints the results.
+This workflow reads in multiple files available in specific directory, It then filter it to aggregate number of bedrooms with specific prices and then prints the results.

 Workflow
 -------

 Below is the workflow.
 It does the following:

-* Reads multiple csv file available in specific directory.
+* Reads multiple csv files available in specific directory.
 * Filter it to aggregate number of bedrooms with specific prices.
 * Prints the results.